 - Alcoholism, abuse, and suicide plague the isolated villages and leave the people with no hope.

-- Some in these villages have heard the gospel through missionaries who have come in the past, or as children through camping ministries, but they return to the village with no pastor and no means for spiritual growth.
+- Some in these villages have heard the gospel through missionaries who have come in the past, or as children through camping ministries, but they return to the village with little direction for spiritual growth.

 Since 2013, we have been active in Native ministry both on and off the road system.
 We work as a family alongside Alaska Freedom Journey to assist in organizing and teaching Bible training modules around the state.
 Once a month, we fly to the village of Grayling and surrounding villages to spend a week in pastoral ministry and church revitalization.
 Our passion is ministering the Word to bring people to a knowledge of God that goes beyond mental assent or external observances.
 “For I desire mercy and not sacrifice and the knowledge of God more than burnt offerings.”
 (Hosea 6:6)